: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue. : The "many people" was Colin Powell, who said commanders on the ground didn't think that it was as serious a problem as the media reported.[6]

-: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Trump brings up his reading comprehension, meeting times, and global conflicts, which does not directly address whether he read the brief about Russian bounties.[2]
+: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Trump brings up his reading comprehension, meeting times, and global conflicts, which may appear relevant but does not address why he failed to act on reports that Russia placed bounties on U.S. troops.[2]

-: muddy the waters - bringing up irrelevant facts to confuse or complicate an issue, which may otherwise be relatively simple and easy to understand. : Trump brings up prior U.S. intervention, Nicholson's job performance, the meaning of "arming," and Russia's history in Afghanistan, rather than address whether Russia should be held accountable for arming the Taliban.
+: muddying the waters - introducing irrelevant information or overly complex reasoning to confuse or complicate an issue that is otherwise straightforward and easy to understand. : Trump introduces tangential points, like prior U.S. intervention, Nicholson's job performance, and Soviet history in Afghanistan, which confuses and dilutes the question about Russian accountability.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : The U.S. troop level is indeed roughly the same as it was when Trump took office.[2]